-If there is a determination that the behavior violated the Non-Discrimination/Equal Opportunity Policy, the Academic Dean or Assistant Dean for Support Services, in consultation with any appropriate supervisor, will determine appropriate corrective and disciplinary action to be taken.
-In addition, the Academic Dean or Assistant Dean for Support Services will implement reasonable and appropriate measures to ensure that the complainant is not subject to further discrimination or harassment and to remedy the effects of any discrimination or harassment that may have occurred.
+If there is a determination that the behavior violated the Non-Discrimination/Equal Opportunity Policy, the Academic Dean or Dean of Enrollment Management/Business Manager, in consultation with any appropriate supervisor, will determine appropriate corrective and disciplinary action to be taken.
+In addition, the Academic Dean or Dean of Enrollment Management/Business Manager will implement reasonable and appropriate measures to ensure that the complainant is not subject to further discrimination or harassment and to remedy the effects of any discrimination or harassment that may have occurred.
 Remedial steps may include, but are not limited to, counseling or training, separation of the parties, and/or discipline of the respondent, including written reprimand, suspension, demotion, termination, or expulsion in accordance with College policy.
 Remedial steps that do not directly affect the respondent shall be redacted from the respondent's copy of the written determination.